Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 Make the most of your second day in Paris by starting early at Paris’ most iconic landmark, the Eiffel tower.
 After all, no Paris in 2 days itinerary is really complete without taking in this grand landmark.
 Sunrise at the Eiffel Tower is just magical so if you can, make your way to Jardins du Trocadero for a fantastic view of the Eiffel Tower as early as possible.

-If you’d like to get some good photos there are many spots around Jardins du Trocadero with amazing Eiffel Tower views but there are a few things you should know.
+If you’d like to get some good photos there are many spots around Jardins du Trocadero with amazing Eiffel Tower views, but there are a few things you should know.

 Right by the Jardins du Trocadero, there was once a stone platform and stairs that were pretty popular photo spots.
 This has now been cornered off and closed so there really isn’t much point in heading up there.
 Also, to take photos without the crowds you’ll need to get here super early.
-Even at 7 am there are already tonnes of people around taking photos but there is plenty of space around to get creative and find some good angles.

 Other photo opportunities in the area of the Eiffel Tower include Avenue de Camoens, the Eiffel Tower Carousel, Pont d’Iéna, Pont de Bir Hakeim, Rue de Buenos Aires and Rue de L’Universite.